JojiGitHub/Active-Inference-AutoNav-2025/README.md

 3. **Scalability:** Test and adapt the agents for more complex, higher-dimensional environments.
 4. **Integration:** Streamline the workflow between the Python code and CoppeliaSim.
 5. **Generalization:** Evaluate performance across a wider variety of tasks and environmental conditions.
+6. **Hybrid Model Implementation:** Use active inference to fine-tune the results of an RL model.

 ## 👥 Authors